jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.15 CrispnessIndex

-Calculates the Crispness Index, which is used to quantify how crisp (or conversely how fuzzy) a probability image is.
+Calculates the Crispness Index, which is used to quantify how crisp (or conversely how fuzzy) a probability image is..

 *Parameters*: